Constellium and graduates

 What are their responsibilities?

-In the R&D environment, young engineers have to propose innovative solutions, take on technical leadership, and be an interface between engineers and technicians to develop products or processes.
-They also have to deliver according to project planning.
-The aim is to find a good idea and be sure that this idea is relevant, and then verify it through trials and prototyping.
+In the R&D environment, we encourage young engineers to propose innovative solutions, take on technical leadership, and be an interface between engineers and technicians to develop products or processes.
+While the objective is to find a good idea, you need to verify it’s a relevant one for the business, and confirm it through trials and prototyping.

-On sites and in production roles, young engineers can find themselves taking on mid-range responsibilities across the range of engineering roles we offer, such as in process improvement, product development, quality and more.
-They will be called on to contribute and help solve technical challenges, calling on their fresh perspectives and enthusiasm.
+On sites or in production roles, young engineers will be able to take on mid-range responsibilities across the range of engineering roles we offer, such as in process improvement, product development, quality and more.
+They can contribute to solve technical challenges, calling on their fresh perspectives and enthusiasm.

-How does the HR team help young graduates to develop their careers?
+How does the HR team help young graduates develop their careers?

 Thomas, Lead Engineer, Automotive Structures

 Thomas joined Constellium as part of a three-year work/study program in mechanical engineering.

 Promoted to Lead Engineer in the Automotive Structures business, his role was to foresee a long and exciting career path ahead.

 Growing up nearby Singen in Germany, Thomas had always been excited by the prospect of one day working at the Singen plant.